gradio-app/gradio/guides/05_custom-components/04_backend.md

 ```

-Tip: Don't forget to also handle these events in the javascript code!
+Tip: Don't forget to also handle these events in the JavaScript code!

 ## Conclusion